M-o-a-T/moat/USAGE.rst

 ============

-.. program:: distkv client owfs
+.. program:: moat kw ow

 The main entry point for this extension.

-.. program:: distkv client owfs list
+.. program:: moat kw ow list

 Print the current state of your 1wire devices.